EIP-8130 - Account Abstraction by Account Configuration

 Signature format is determined by the from field:

 EOA signature (from empty): Raw 65-byte ECDSA signature (r || s || v).
 The sender address is recovered via ecrecover.
-This is the only format that uses key recovery.

-Configured key signature (from set):
+Configured owner signature (from set):

-keyId (20 bytes) || signature_data
+verifier (20 bytes) || data

 Validation